 Measure DD: Lakeside Green Streets

 The artist team Wowhaus (Scott Constable and Ene Osteraas-Constable) has been commissioned to create a site-specific sculpture as part of the City's latest initiative to enhance pedestrian and bicyclist access to Lake Merritt.
 The Lakeside Green Streets project scope includes creating rain gardens to capture storm water runoff and a pedestrian promenade connecting Harrison Street to Lakeside Drive.
 For more information about the project visit the Measure DD 20th/Harrison/Lakeside project page.

 Measure DD: Watershed Markers

 The artist team Wowhaus created a series of bronze markers for five locations scattered around the city, to draw attention to creeks carrying Oakland's water from the hills to the Bay.
 Embedded in sidewalks over underground culverts, the cast-bronze relief sculptures portray stepping stones surrounded by native fauna that inhabit the creeks.
 Text stamped into the concrete indicates the name of each watershed.
 The project was installed in Spring 2011.
 For more information about the project go to the Watershed Markers Project Site or www.oaklandcreeks.org.

 Measure DD: Lake Merritt 12th Street Bridge

 The Oakland-based artist team of John Rogers, Todd Blair & Alex Ismerio was commissioned to develop artistic enhancements in collaboration with the project's landscape architects, Sasaki Associates, for the 12th Street Bridge Reconstruction Measure DD Project.
-Areas of artistic intervention inspired by the ecology of Lake Merritt’s environmental landscape will include lighting and metal sculptural details for the bridge abutment walls.
-Construction on the project commenced Spring 2010 and is scheduled to be completed in Summer 2014.
+The resulting project, entitled Undercurrent, was inspired by the ecology of Lake Merritt’s environmental landscape and includes lighting and metal sculptural forms for the bridge abutment walls.
+Construction on the project commenced Spring 2010 and is scheduled to be completed in Winter 2014.